SBA offers financial aid to fix riot damages; businesses and individuals can apply

 The move comes after the Federal Emergency Management Agency denied a request from Gov. Tim Walz for federal disaster aid to reimburse local governments as they begin to clear away rubble and rebuild structures.

-Meanwhile, state and local officials in Minneapolis and St. Paul have been slow to pull together financial assistance, in part because they're waiting to see what each other will do.
+Meanwhile, state and local officials in Minneapolis and St. Paul have been slow to pull together financial assistance, in part because they’re waiting to see what the other will do.

 Nearly 1,500 Twin Cities businesses were damaged by vandalism, fire and looting that happened after protests over the police killing of George Floyd.
 Estimates of damage exceed $500 million.